 While using mpvc-tui

 , one ends up wanting to configure the minimal look and feel that mpvc-tui provides.
-To this end the file mpvc-tui.conf
+To this end the file mpvc.conf

-under $XDG_CONFIG_HOME/mpvc/ provides a place to overwrite the look and feel default settings of mpvc-tui.
+under $XDG_CONFIG_HOME/mpvc/ provides a place to overwrite the default settings of mpvc-tui.

 We are on "Show HN"! https://news.ycombinator.com/item?id=34013149